TcOpenGroup/TcOpen/README.md

 ## The role of Inxton.Vortex.Framework (IVF)

 IVF is a set of tools and libraries for creating industrial .NET applications based on the TwinCAT 3 platform.
 Some libraries of IVF are commercial.
 However, there is no need for TcOpen developers to purchase any license for this project.
-The contributors can acquire the free developer license here [inxton.com/register] or drop an email to team@inxton.com.
+The contributors can acquire the free developer license [here](https://inxton.com/register) or drop an email to team@inxton.com.

 All PLC libraries developed in TcOpen are under MIT license.
 [MIT](https://tldrlegal.com/license/mit-license) gives you the freedom to use, modify, sublicense, redistribute the libraries freely for private and commercial use.